PPS-22-Scooby/pps-22-scooby.github.io/Writerside/topics/In-Depth-Design.md

 | `Scrape(document: ScrapeDocument)`                  | Starts to scrape a specific document |

 ### Coordinator
-The Coordinator is an actor that validates the URLs found by Crawlers.
+The [Coordinator](Coordinator.md) is an actor that validates the URLs found by Crawlers.
 Usually the checks are based on a set of rules defined by the user, defining a policy that dictates which URLs are valid and which are not.
-Coordinators also control's if a url was already visited by a crawler and if it's allowed in the robot file of the website.
+[Coordinator](Coordinator.md) also control's if a url was already visited by a crawler and if it's allowed in the robot file of the website.